 -

-Image: a symbol of transmission, it was often taken out of the buffet for shared meals.
+Image: a symbol of heritage, it was often brought out from the cupboard for shared meals.

 -

-The gesture: picking up a mug is familiar; taking a mazagran changes the relationship to the cup.
+The gesture: grasping a mug is familiar; holding a mazagran changes the relationship with the cup.

 -

-Aesthetics: the mug is utilitarian, the mazagran attracts the eye.
+Aesthetics: the mug is utilitarian, the mazagran is eye-catching.

 -

-The experience: the mug accompanies daily life, the mazagran transforms the break into a ritual.
+The experience: the mug accompanies daily life, the mazagran transforms a break into a ritual.

 When to choose one or the other?